pydzy/pydzy/README.md

 - 👋 Hi, I’m @pydzy
 - 👀 I’m interested in ...
-Cybersecurity and Red Teaming
+Cybersecurity and Penetration Testing
 - 🌱 I’m currently learning ...
 Above
 - 💞️ I’m looking to collaborate on ...
 Not sure
 - 📫 How to reach me ... here